 based on the recipe in BabyCakes Covers the Classics

-1/3 cup liquified refined coconut oil (just warm it gently to liquify it, or you can also use canola oil)
+1/3 cup liquified refined coconut oil (just warm it gently to liquify it)

 1 cup vegan sugar